Menu

 Outside is a luxury copper bath on a wooden deck, and a firepit for outdoor cooking.
 Guests might hear nightingales and turtle doves singing as they roast your marshmallows.

-Inside is a log burner, cosy seating area, internal bathroom with shower and full kitchen facilities.
+Inside is a real treat.
+With log burner, cosy seating area, internal luxury shower room with shower and full kitchen facilities.
 It may be a glamping treehouse but it’s a high-end guest experience with top spec fixtures and fittings.

 A bespoke design we built Two Pines in our Devon workshop and delivered it to The Wilding Airfield in two pieces which were bolted together on site and installed on the steel framework among the trees.